andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

-The `apply` function here feels a lot like the `apply` function we saw for `'x => 'a`, and that's because it is very similar: `Js.Json.t => Result.t('a, Error.t))` is of a similar form to `'x => 'a`, except the `'a` value is just buried in another applicative type `Result`!
-In `Decoder.apply` we have a decoder to get our function, and a decoder to get our value, so we feed the `Js.Json.t` value into each, but then we get a `Result.t('a => 'b, Error.t)` and a `Result.t('a, Error.t)`.
-Here we have a function `'a => 'b` buried in a `Result` and a value `'a` buried in a result - so we can just use `Result.apply` to get our `Result.t('b, Error.t)`!
+The `apply` function here feels a lot like the `apply` function we saw for `'x => 'a`, and that's because it is very similar: `Js.Json.t => Result.t('a, Error.t))` is of a similar form to `'x => 'a`, except the `'a` value is just buried in another (applicative) type `Result`.
+In `Decoder.apply` we have a "decoder of function," and a "decoder of a value."
+Recall that a decoder is just a function that takes a `Js.Json.t` value and produces a `Result`, so we feed the `Js.Json.t` value into each decoder to get a `Result.t('a => 'b, Error.t)` and a `Result.t('a, Error.t)`.
+Here we have a function `'a => 'b` buried in a `Result` and a value `'a` buried in a result - so we can take advantage of the fact that `Result` is also an applicative functor, and just use `Result.apply` to apply the wrapped function to our wrapped value to get our `Result.t('b, Error.t)`!
+Take note that we've again not actually done any work at this point - no JSON has been decoded - we've simply composed some functions to turn a decoder of `'a` into a decoder of `'b`.
+Think about how you might do something like this in an imperative or OO language - I'm pretty sure I would have done it in a much less elegant way!

-This example serves to show that you don't always need to completely understand what you're doing to create the typeclass instances for a type, as long as you can do it, and your implementation follows the laws.
-Sometimes you just need to follow the types!
-The concept of a decoder of a function `'a => 'b` doesn't make much intuitive sense, but we'll soon see where this comes into play, and maybe it will become clear as to why we'd do these strange things.
+This example also serves to show that you don't always need to completely understand what you're doing (or even the end result) to create the typeclass instances for a type.
+As long as you can do it, and your implementation follows the laws, there's a good chance you did it correctly if the types work out.
+Sometimes all you need to do is just follow the types!
+The concept of a "decoder of a function" `'a => 'b` doesn't make much intuitive sense, but we'll soon see where this comes into play, and maybe it will become clear as to why we're doing these things.

 # map in terms of apply and pure

-We've now seen that `APPLICATIVE` is an extension of `FUNCTOR` - it' adds the functions `apply` and `pure` to the `t('a)` and `map` function we got from `FUNCTOR`.
+We've now seen that `APPLICATIVE` is an extension of `FUNCTOR` - it adds the functions `apply` and `pure` to the `t('a)` and `map` function we have from `FUNCTOR`.
 One interesting thing to note at this point is that you can actually implement `map` in terms of just `apply` and `pure`: